Horticulture Outreach Collaborative

-Based on similar guides available in BC, Oregon, and Sydney, Australia, HOC’s guide contains photos and descriptions for invasive and non-invasive grasses, groundcovers, aquatic plants, trees and shrubs.
+This guide contains photos and descriptions of invasive and non-invasive (and often native) groundcovers, wildflowers, grasses, trees and shrubs, vines and aquatic plants.
 There are two versions – one for northern Ontario and another for southern Ontario.
 Since 2011, more than 50,000 copies have been distributed.
-The digital guide (available in English and French) is a popular feature on OIPC’s website.
+The digital guide (available in English and French) is a very popular feature on OIPC’s website.

 Originally designed with hobby and professional gardeners in mind, the guide has been embraced by a large and diverse audience, and is considered essential reading for many college students studying horticulture in Ontario.

 In addition to the guide, HOC developed a Grow Me Instead presentation, which has been delivered at countless garden club and conservation group meetings across southern Ontario.

 In 2012, HOC delivered a garden outreach program that engaged 12 small to mid-sized plant nurseries in the Greater Toronto Area.
 These businesses agreed to place guides on cash counters, educational signs on walls and informative tags on non-invasive plants.

 HOC has also designed and delivered three Invasive Plant Garden Tours – two in the summer of 2010 and one in fall 2016, to demonstrate first-hand the spread of garden plants into nearby natural areas, the effects on native vegetation, and the efforts by conservation authority/municipal parks staff to reduce the spread.

 Updated May 2021